 |You may also notice that you're now forced to take some class-specific feats, rather than simply having access to them.|

-For a change that might ruffle some feathers, rolling for HP is no longer a thing; each level you just get a flat amount according to your class and constitution.
+In a change that might ruffle some feathers, rolling for HP is no longer a thing.
+Each level you just get a flat amount according to your class and constitution.
 Personally, I never liked the idea that my character could be permanently weakened by a couple of bad rolls, and always opted for the variant rule where you take the average of your hit die.
-Having that codified as the only way to gain HP is bound to ruffle some feathers, and it’s one thing that I’m not sure is a good choice.
+Having that codified as the only way to gain HP is bound to cause some grumbling, and it’s one thing that I’m not sure is a good choice.
 We had a perfectly workable alternative for people who didn’t like the random chance of rolling HP in 1e.
 Unlike the crit/fumble rolls, houseruling this back to the old way will cause balance issues, since the whole game is scaled with these higher HPs in mind.

 Final First Thoughts